The System of Health Qigong®

 - helps to combat stress and depression

-- Better functioning of internal organs, beneficial to people suffering from Diabetes, Heart Problem, Kidney problems etc.
+- Better functioning of internal organs, beneficial to people suffering from Diabetes, Heart Problems, Kidney problems etc.

 - Reduce high blood pressure

-- Improvement on mental attitude and power of perception as well as overall physical fitness
+- Improvement of mental attitude and power of perception as well as overall physical fitness

-- improvement on flexibility of joints, thus beneficial to people with Athritis.
+- improvement on the flexibility of joints, thus beneficial to people with Arthritis.

 - Reduce the loss of Calcium thus improve bone density, thus beneficial to people suffering from Osteoporosis

 - The cardiovascular and respiratory functions are markedly improved

 Additional Sets of Health Qigong Exercises

 5 more sets of Health Qigong exercises that have gone through a tough trial and assessment process in 2009, and became available since then.
 The British Health Qigong Association is the only body with the in-depth knowledge and expertise to teach these exercises.